Aman9431257/IO-Project/replit.md

 **Current State:** Development environment running successfully on Replit

-## Recent Changes (October 29, 2025)
+## Recent Changes (October 30, 2025)

+### Server Conversion to JavaScript (October 30, 2025)
+- Converted server from TypeScript to pure JavaScript ES6 modules
+- Removed all TypeScript dependencies from server (typescript, tsx, ts-node, @types/*)
+- Updated server to use Node.js directly instead of TypeScript runtime
+- Changed server port from 2567 to 3000 for Replit compatibility
+- Fixed CommonJS/ESM compatibility for Colyseus imports
+- Created Server workflow running on port 3000

-### Migration from Vercel to Replit
+### Migration from Vercel to Replit (October 29, 2025)
 - Downgraded Next.js from v16 to v15.5.6 for Replit compatibility (v16 was causing bus errors)
 - Updated React from v19 to v18.3 for stability
 - Configured Next.js dev server to bind to 0.0.0.0:5000 for Replit proxy compatibility
-- Added ESM module support to server configuration
-- Fixed TypeScript configuration for both client and server
-- Installed missing dependencies (express, colyseus, tsx)
-- Moved tsx from devDependencies to dependencies for production compatibility
 - Configured deployment settings for Replit autoscale
 - Created comprehensive .gitignore file